Møns Klint

 White Cliffs of Møn

 Møns Klint (Mons Klint – or Moens Klint – originating from the old Danish word ‘mo’ meaning chalk) is the spectacular range of white cliffs along the Danish island Møn (Mon / Moen), located in the southeastern corner of Denmark at the Baltic Sea – it is less than a 2-hour drive from Copenhagen to the Cliffs of Møn.
-Here you will find a number of outstanding walking routes which will allow you to explore the astonishing terrain and unique steep white cliffs.
+Here, you will find several outstanding walking routes, allowing you to explore the astonishing terrain and unique steep white cliffs.

 It is an eye-catching 6 km long chalky phenomenon whose foundation was laid millions of years ago by algae and aquatic animals in the tropical sea.
-With time these caused limestone plates to emerge on the seabed – which was the very beginning of the remarkable chalk cliffs.
-Later, about 11,000 years ago, the colossal Ice Age glaciers of the last Ice Age pushed the flakes of chalk, folded the resulting chalk layers and turned them into the pristine white cliffs as we know them today.
+Over time, these caused limestone plates to emerge on the seabed, this being the early beginning of the remarkable chalk cliffs.
+Later, about 11,000 years ago, the colossal Ice Age glaciers of the last Ice Age pushed the chalk flakes, folded the resulting chalk layers, and turned them into the pristine white cliffs as we know them today.

-Møns Klint constantly undergoes transformation.
+Møns Klint constantly transforms.
 Natural erosion ‘eats’ the cliffs every year.
-Rockslides can occur, and the last major incident was in 2007 where a huge part of a cliff, Store Taler, slid into the Baltic!
-It was actually the biggest chalkslide here for over 50 years.
+Rockslides can occur, and the last major incident was in 2007 when a large part of a cliff, Store Taler, slid into the Baltic!
+It was the most significant chalk slide here for over 50 years.

 The picturesque formation Sommerspiret vanished in 1988.
-This was really a great loss as it had been the towering landmark of Møns Klint and a favourite motif of the Danish Golden Age landscape painters such as Christoffer Wilhelm Eckersberg and Frederik Hansen Sødring.
+That was a big loss as it had been the towering landmark of Møns Klint and a favourite motif of the Danish Golden Age landscape painters such as Christoffer Wilhelm Eckersberg and Frederik Hansen Sødring.

 Slightly more than a hundred years ago, in 1905, one-third of the nearby Liselund Park also disappeared into the sea.
-However, the amazing Liselund baroque garden, situated all close to the cliffs at the northern end, is still absolutely worth a visit.
+Nevertheless, the fantastic Liselund baroque garden, situated all close to the cliffs at the northern end, is still well worth a visit.
 The garden features picturesque ponds and rolling lawns – all designed by Antoine de la Calmette for his wife Elisabeth (Lise) towards the end of the 18th century.

 3-day itinerary for Copenhagen